 Houstonians wake up to all the perks of big city life without the heavy price tag.
 Whether it’s a weekend grocery run or a stop at a local coffee shop – your dollar goes further in Houston.

-The Third Quarter 2012 C2ER Cost of Living Index shows that Houston has one of the lowest overall costs of living among the 29 metropolitan areas with more than 2 million residents.
-The same study also shows that Houston's overall after-taxes living costs are 9.2 percent below the average for all 308 urban areas participating in the survey, largely due to affordable housing costs.
+The C2ER Cost of Living Index 2013 Annual Average shows that Houston has the third lowest overall cost of living among the nation’s 20 most populous metropolitan areas.
+The same study also shows that Houston's overall after-taxes living costs are 5.6 percent below the average for all 308 urban areas participating in the survey, largely due to affordable housing costs.